Toluwalemi/mba-hrm-project/content/careers.md

 ---
 title: "Join Our Team"
-description: "Be part of a team that's revolutionizing the SaaS industry with innovative solutions and a people-first culture."
+description: "Be part of a team that's revolutionising African higher education with innovative solutions and a people-first culture."
 layout: "career"

 culture_section: